sgnl05/sgnl05-sssd/README.md

 ## Limitations

-Testet on Fedora 22, RHEL6,7 and Ubuntu 14.04
+Tested on Fedora 22, (RHEL|CentOS|OracleLinux)5,6,7 and Ubuntu 14.04

 ## Credits